Jess Søderberg

 Jess Søderberg (born 12 October 1944, in Copenhagen) is a Danish businessman.
-He served as the CEO of A.P.
+He was the CEO of A.P.
 Moller-Maersk for 14 years from 1993 to 2007.
 After his departure from A.P.
-Moller-Maersk, he was Vice President of Carlsberg.
+Moller-Maersk, he was vice president of Carlsberg.

 He graduated from Holte School in 1963 and later graduated with his MSc from Copenhagen Business School.
 He is a Knight 1st Class of the Order of Dannebrog.